Listed Buildings: Midhurst

 The Midhurst Society has compiled a loose-leaf folder of some of the listed buildings in the town and surrounding parishes.
 This is not for sale, but we have made the basic listing information of all 106 properties in Midhurst (SU 8821) available here.
 There are a further 88 properties in Easebourne, and Phil Stringer and Chris Deadman are compiling details for inclusion on a separate page.

 Listed details are in street order.
 Click on the PDF links below.
-Some of the files are quite large and may take a few minutes to download.

 You might also be interested in discovering more about war memorials and plaques, whether listed or not.
 This website, a U3A project, has details: http://ww1memorials.midhurstu3a.org.uk/